 Scaffolding Woes.
 If you have high ceilings or a whole house of rooms which require paint, it’s likely a job to leave to a team of professionals with the proper equipment and expertise.
 When we built our prior French Country home, we left all of the interior painting to a team of professionals who used high tech sprayers and knocked out the job in no time.

 Money Talks.
 Have a budget to pay for the the work to be done by professionals?
 Lucky you!
 Go pro, mama.

-My go to whites: In our prior home, we had most of our walls painted Benjamin Moore White Sand, and here at the fixer upper, the bright white that worked best was Benjamin Moore White (yep, that’s right, W H I T E…the folks at the paint counter are destined to make you repeat the underwhelming mono-syllabic name of this color!).
+My go to whites: In our prior home, we had most of our walls painted Benjamin Moore White Sand, and here at the fixer upper, the bright white that worked best was Benjamin Moore White.

-If painting an interior is a new adventure for you, I hope these 6 TIPS TO HELP will keep your stress level low and the WOW factor high.
+If painting an interior is a new adventure for you, I hope these 6 TIPS TO HELP will keep the stress level low and WOW factor high.

 - Remove furniture, lamps, and objects from the room or move them away from walls.
 Remove outlet and light switch plates to save time and effort taping off those areas.

 - Cover the floor with a dropcloth.

 - Prep work is important when you want to execute it like the pros.
 Repair any wall damage, cracks, and holes with joint compound or spackle.
 Allow to dry completely, then sand and smooth.
 Remove any dust by wiping down and vacuuming wall surfaces.

 - You will most likely need to mask off with painter’s tape those areas you don’t want painted (trim, light fixtures, etc).